AI experts sharing free tutorials to accelerate your business.

 • config.yml.pricing — drives the default retail value of included services (the 70–80% pricing rule is applied against these values).

-• config.yml.business.location.state — drives refund-grace-window language (California 7-day right-of-rescission for certain subscriptions; New York consumer-protection cancellation rules; Colorado HB 1024 prominent-display for med-spa memberships; Indiana 2027 med-spa registration flag).
+• config.yml.business.location.state — drives refund-grace-window language (California's health-studio / wellness-contract regime is longer and stricter than the common ~3-day default — cite by category, route to counsel for the exact term; do not state a specific day-count from this skill; New York consumer-protection cancellation rules; Colorado HB 1024 prominent-display for med-spa memberships; Indiana 2027 med-spa registration flag).

 • config.yml.tools — names the booking platform and constrains the billing language.